chgferreira/backbone_extraction/README.md

   - Link to download: https://www.michelecoscia.com/?page_id=287

 Threshold:
-  - Just remove the edges according to a percentile
+  - This method is trivial: It is enough to set a threshold for the edge weights.
+Our scripts include this procedure.

-If you have any questions, please contact me at chgferreira@dcc.ufmg.br or chgferreira@ufop.edu.br
+If you have any questions, please contact the authors at chgferreira@dcc.ufmg.br or chgferreira@ufop.edu.br